matthew-boyens/Starter-Obsidian-Vault/Scripture (WEB)/42 - Luke/Luke 12.md

 **But I will warn you whom you should fear.
 Fear him who after he has killed, has power to cast into Gehenna.** **Yes, I tell you, fear him.**

 ###### 6
-**"Aren't five sparrows sold for two assaria coins** BibleGateway-to-Markdown README.md Scripture (NLT) Scripture (WEB) The Bible.md bg2md.rb bg2obs.sh book_patch.sh Not one of them is forgotten by God.**
+**"Aren't five sparrows sold for two assaria coins** BibleGateway-to-Markdown README.md Scripture (ESV) Scripture (NLT) Scripture (WEB) The Bible.md bg2md.rb bg2obs.sh book_patch.sh Not one of them is forgotten by God.**

 ###### 7
 **But the very hairs of your head are all counted.
 Therefore don't be afraid.
 You are of more value than many sparrows.**